Viinuthaa/splitzy/README.md

 - Add chores and expenses
 - Set preference points
 - Generate a preference-based split
+- Validate preference totals
-- Compare the split with a simple baseline
+- Handle equal preferences with a simple fairness tie-break

 ## Tech

-React · JavaScript · CSS · Vite
+React · TypeScript · CSS · Vite

-Built as a small project to experiment with fairer ways of splitting things between roommates.
+## Why I built it

+Splitting chores between roommates can get messy when everyone has different preferences.

+I wanted to experiment with a simple way of taking those preferences into account instead of treating every split equally.

+## What's next

+- Better allocation strategies
+- More detailed expense splitting
+- Saved splits
+- Backend and database support